 a.
 Pray for your servants: Samuel just proved he was a mighty man of prayer, and Israel now knew how much they needed prayer.
 It made sense to ask Samuel to pray for them!

 b.
 We have added to all our sins the evil of asking a king for ourselves: Finally, Israel saw their sin of wanting a king.
 They saw it too late; if only they had realized it in 1 Samuel 8, when Samuel first warned them!
-Now they are stuck with a king, yet God can still turn it for good if Israel will repent and seek the LORD.
+Now they are stuck with a king, yet God could still turn it for good if Israel would repent and seek the LORD.

 5. (20-25) Samuel exhorts Israel to walk right with the LORD today.

 Then Samuel said to the people, “Do not fear.
 You have done all this wickedness; yet do not turn aside from following the LORD, but serve the LORD with all your heart.
 And do not turn aside; for then you would go after empty things which cannot profit or deliver, for they are nothing.
 For the LORD will not forsake His people, for His great name’s sake, because it has pleased the LORD to make you His people.
 Moreover, as for me, far be it from me that I should sin against the LORD in ceasing to pray for you; but I will teach you the good and the right way.
 Only fear the LORD, and serve Him in truth with all your heart; for consider what great things He has done for you.
 But if you still do wickedly, you shall be swept away, both you and your king.”